MichaelRussell2/topfitter_home/README.md

 make a new directory, with the following scripts

 * `generate_space.py`: Generate the parameter space to sample the points from.
 		       Additional options can be given here, e.g. number of sample points, number of dimensions, boundaries of the space, logarithmic or linear sampling.
+		       NOTE: For the Warsaw basis model, the UFO interprets the Wilson coefficients as in units of GeV^-2.
+The conversion from TeV^-2 is done in the param_card.dat file, but all confidence intervals are displayed in units of TeV^-2.

 * `run_scan.py`: Start generating the samples using MadEvent and plotting the relevant histograms.
 One can choose the number of scan points, the number of